btrccts/btrccts/README.md

 ```
 If an alias is provided (e.g. `--auth-aliases '{"kraken": "kraken_wma"}'`,
 the file `config_directory/kraken_wma.json` is used.

+### Differences between live and backtesting mode

+- In backtesting mode the markets from the exchanges are loaded upon exchange creation.
+This needs to be done, because market information is needed for order handling.
+In live mode, the markets are not loaded via the library, because the library does not
+know how you want to handle e.g. errors or reloading the market.

 ### How orders get filled